intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/models/inception/README.md

 After you download the files(**ILSVRC2012_img_train.tar** and **ILSVRC2012_img_val.tar**), run the follow commands to prepare the data.

-classes.lst and img_class.lst used below can be found at bigdl_folder/scripts folder
+classes.lst and img_class.lst used below can be found in the current folder.
 ```bash
 mkdir train
 mv ILSVRC2012_img_train.tar train/